 You can use a heating pad on a leather chair as the temperature of a heating pad is usually not too high, and a leather chair can tolerate the temperature of a heating pad.
 But do not use a heating pad for long hours.
 Using a heating pad for a long time is bad for your body and your leather chair as well.

-You can check out my favorite electric heating pad for chairs which also has massaging capabilities while applying heat, on amazon by clicking here.
+You can check out my favorite electric heating pad for chairs which also has massaging capabilities while applying heat, on Amazon by clicking here.
 It is like a back massager with heat.
-Also, it lets you change temperature, and this one will not harm your leather chair for sure as the temperature settings are at an optimal level.

 Tips for using Electric Heating pad on Leather Chair: